KCisSICKnasty/SICKnasty-FO4/README.md

 __Discord Downloads:__ *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*

 - Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file found in "complex-sorter-support" channel)
-- Drag the zip file into MO2 under "Sorting" separator.
+- Drag the zip file into MO2 under "HUD & Sorting" separator.
 Enable the mod.
 - Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.gg/uqZZpqT9Ze (link found in "official-releases" channel)
 - Drag the zip file into MO2 under "HUD & Sorting" separator.
 Enable the mod & plugins.